rogerioagjr/rogerioagjr.github.io/_pages/about.md

 team in the Northeast: [Fortaleza](https://twitter.com/FortalezaEC?s=20).
 I also love the Brazilian national team, *the Seleção*, and I went to the World Cup in 2014 in Brazil, and in 2018 in Russia!
-At MIT, we have a Brazilian team called *Ousadia* that plays the Intramurals.
+At MIT, we havegit  a Brazilian team called *Ousadia* that plays the Intramurals.
 I don't score much though, I'm a goalie.